 - H. Tethered Shooting Pane: This lets you connect your camera to your computer; you can capture images directly from the camera to ON1 Photo RAW. - I. Recent Pane: This keeps track of recently opened files and folders. - J. View Selector: (Icons from left) Open/close the Browse/Presets panel; toggle Dual Display Mode on and off; switch between Grid, Detail, Filmstrip, Compare and Map views. - K. Preview: The window where you can view your images in thumbnail or detail view. - L. Thumbnail Size/Sort Options: The slider adjusts the thumbnail size, while the Sort By pop-up adjusts sort order based on standard selection criteria, such as file name, date captured and more.
 (You can also create your own custom sort order.) - M. Breadcrumbs: This shows the path of the selected image or folder in the Preview area, displaying the number of files and folders you are viewing. - N. Search Field: Lets you search in the current view for any available metadata based on the search string.
 (Uses the Advanced Search pane.) - O. Copy to My Catalogs: Clicking this button lets you add the currently selected photos to any of your existing cataloged folders. - P. Raw Preview Mode: Lets you set how you would like to view photos in Detail mode.
 Fast will use embedded previews from the photos, while Accurate will generate a color-balanced preview. - Q. Info Pane: This section will give you detailed metadata about your image when available.
-(Also displays Navigator and Histogram panes when viewing in Filmstrip, Detail and Compare modes.) - R. Metadata Pane: This pane will show your metadata for the selected image. - S. EXIF/IPTC/Location Info: Displays additional detailed information about the selected file. - T. Keyword List: All keywords found in your image catalog. - U. Reset All/Sync: These buttons let you synchronize the edit settings of one image on another (or group).
-Reset All removes all edit adjustments made in Edit from the selected image or group of images. - V. Module Selector: Use this to switch to other modules inside ON1 Photo RAW 2020. - W. Panorama/HDR/Focus: When multiple images are selected in Browse, use these buttons to create panoramas, high dynamic range (HDR) or focus-stacked images.
-(See "Combining Photos with Photo RAW" on page 142 for information on using these features.) - X. Export/Print/Share: Shortcuts for exporting (Resize), printing and sharing selected photos.
+(Also displays Navigator and Histogram panes when in Filmstrip, Detail and Compare modes.) - R. Metadata Pane: This pane will show your metadata for the selected image. - S. EXIF/IPTC/Location Info: Displays additional detailed information about the selected file. - T. Keyword List: All keywords found in your image catalog. - U. Reset All/Previous/Sync: These buttons let you synchronize the edit settings of one image on another (or group).
+Reset All removes all edit adjustments made in Edit from the selected image or group of images.
+Previous will past the Edit module settings from the last edited photo onto the currently selected photo.
+When you have multiple photos selected, the Sync button will be visible; clicking this will synchronize the edits from the photo selected first, and onto the other photos in the selection. - V. Module Selector: Use this to switch to other modules inside ON1 Photo RAW 2021. - W. Panorama/HDR/Focus: When multiple images are selected in Browse, use these buttons to create panoramas, high dynamic range (HDR) or focus-stacked images.
+(See "Combining Photos with Photo RAW" on page 167 for information on using these features.) - X. Export/Print/Share: Shortcuts for exporting (Resize), printing and sharing selected photos.
 The bottom icon will open and close the Info pane.